An Interview Pam Hendrickson from The Riverside Company

 November 11, 2021

 By: Katie Marchetti

-Pam Hendrickson is a trailblazer in the world of finance and private equity.
+Pam Hendrickson is Vice Chair at the Riverside Company and a trailblazer in the world of finance and private equity.
 Growing up in Manhattan she was surrounded by the world of business.
 However, as a kid, opportunities in business also felt far away, as finance at the time was a landscape that was largely dominated by men.
 If you know Pam, she’s not someone who shies away from pursuing her dreams.
 She learned through determination, collaboration, and optimism that anything was possible.
-She studied hard, worked evened harder, and, after graduating from Duke, followed by a degree from Northwestern’s Kellogg School of Management, entered the world of finance in New York City.
+Pam studied hard, worked evened harder, and, after graduating from Duke, followed by a degree from Northwestern’s Kellogg School of Management, entered the world of finance in New York City.
 She joined JP Morgan Chase, ultimately rising to Managing Director during a highly accomplished career spanning over two decades with the firm.

 She was kind enough to carve out some time for us recently, and the interview was revealing in so many ways: from her inside-look into Washington (and perhaps why politicians aren’t all bad) to her approach to diversity.
 In an industry that’s squarely focused on monetary returns, her insights are priceless.
 Our collective hats should tip to this powerhouse who uses her voice for those who are often kept out of the conversation.

 To hear about Katie Marchetti’s interview with Pam Hendrickson and her experiences at Riverside and beyond, watch the video below:

 Katie Marchetti: As the current Vice Chair of AIC, what are a few of the core initiatives you are taking on in terms of lobbying efforts for the PE industry?